chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

 <p>

-But one may ask, *why specifically use U-Net?* The authors believe that by using U-Net, they can utilize the inductive bias of U-Net to generate high quality images.
+But one may ask, <b><i>why specifically use U-Net?</b></i> The authors believe that by using U-Net, they can utilize the inductive bias of U-Net to generate high quality images.
 This is indeed true, as U-Nets, like other convolution-based networks, naturally excel at capturing the spatial relationship of images and have unique advantages like translational invariance due to convolutions.
 </p>